Large Multi-modal Models Can Interpret Features in Large Multi-modal Models: Probing into the Features

 In~\cref{subsec:attribution}, we mention the patching method that used to locate the cause for the model's output.
 This has been treated as viewing the features as model's intermediate steps in~\citep{templeton2024scaling}.
 In this section, we use a hallucination example to deeply study this process in LMM.
 As shown in~\cref{fig:hallucinate}, we provide an example from HallusionBench~\citep{guan2023hallusionbench} that LLaVA hallucinates on the image and answer \textit{Yes} even if the image does not shown anything about Bolivia.

-To study the cause for this output, we set the answer token $v_c=yes$ and $v_b=no$ and apply the algorithm with calculate per token contribution.
-By employing this strategy, we can filter out features that causing the model to be more favored to answer "yes" instead of answer "no".
-To be specifically in this case, we mainly focus on two points: \textbf{1)} How does the model reason from the image and is the model reason from the correct path? \textbf{2)} If the model is paying the correct attention in the image, which part of the text part is causing the hallucination.
-To answer these two questions, we sort features by their attribution effect on image and text separately and observe their common part with high attribution.
+To study the cause for this output, we set the answer token $v_c=yes$ and $v_b=no$ algorithm to calculate per-token contributions.
+This allows us to filter out features that bias the model toward answering “yes” over “no.” Specifically, we focus on two points: \textbf{1)} Whether the model reasons correctly from the image, and \textbf{2)} If the model attends correctly to the image, which text components cause hallucination.
+To address these, we sort features by their attribution effects on image and text separately and identify common high-attribution features.

 \paragraph{Image Attribution} In~\cref{fig:attribution}, we visualize image patches for common areas with high attribution among the features.
-To do this, we first filtered out the top 10 features with the highest attribution towards the final output "yes" and visualized their attribution map.
+To do this, we first filtered out the top 10 features with the highest attribution towards the final output ``yes'' and visualized their attribution map.
 Examining these top features reveals that they primarily contribute to tokens associated with text elements, such as map legends, country names, and other key visual details.
 This observation demonstrates that the model is effectively focusing on relevant areas of the image and has the ability to accurately identifying where to extract necessary information.
 However, even with the correct visual perception ability, the model still fail to produce the final answer.

 \paragraph{Text Attribution} To further investigate the source of the incorrect answer, we continue visualizing the attribution of text tokens in the question.
-As shown in~\cref{fig:attribution}, the token "Bolivia" contributes most to features with high attribution toward the answer "yes."
-Additionally, tokens like "to" and "the," along with concepts such as "Amazon Basin," also have a positive attribution to the hallucinated answer "yes."
-This partially explains why the model responds with "yes" instead of "no," even after extracting useful information from the image.
+As shown in~\cref{fig:attribution}, the token ``Bolivia'' contributes most to features with high attribution toward the answer ``yes.''
+Additionally, tokens like ``to'' and ``the,'' along with concepts such as ``Amazon Basin,'' also have a positive attribution to the hallucinated answer ``yes.''
+This partially explains why the model responds with ``yes'' instead of ``no,'' even after extracting useful information from the image.
 While reasoning from visual features, the model is also influenced by text, leading it to approach the question with its pretrained knowledge.